Vanity Fair: A Study in Adaptation

 Critics and viewers alike thought that Mira Nair’s 2004 film Vanity Fair was not faithful enough to William Makepeace Thackeray’s novel.
 Adaptation is not a direct translation of material, but rather a reshaping that retains a number of qualities from the original work.
 This exhibit considered the merits of Nair's Vanity Fair as a work of art in its own right, reflecting a literary source.

-Photos: Posner Memorial Collection, Amazon
+Images: Posner Memorial Collection, Amazon